Updated April 24th, 2018.

-From Guillaume Marcerou, Criteo Global Privacy Director
+From the Criteo Privacy Team:

 At Criteo, we’ve long seen consistency, certainty, and compliance around privacy and data protection as a win-win for businesses and consumers alike.
 With the General Data Protection Regulations (GDPR) coming into effect on May 25 2018, we are thrilled that data compliance will finally be streamlined across the EU.
-Criteo is ready to tackle the GDPR challenge/topic and expects limited impact of the new regulation, if any, on our clients’ and partners’ ability to work with Criteo.
+Criteo is ready to tackle the GDPR challenge/topic and expects limited impact of the new regulation, if any, on our clients’ and publisher partners’ ability to work with Criteo.

 (Learn more: Criteo is Ready for GDPR Compliance Journey)